 Upcoming at the Jones Center on Congress Avenue

-More recently, Roberts has expanded her medium into mixed media paintings and sculpture, and in the works of the past few years her subject matter includes young men of color, highlighting the equally fraught assumptions and perceptions around them.
-As Roberts noted, "Placing black beauty in context and dialogue with American history, art history, black culture, and popular culture is my primary goal as an artist.”
-For her exhibition at The Contemporary Austin – Jones Center on Congress Avenue, Roberts presents a selection of new and recent collages, paintings, and sculpture on the first floor of the museum.
-In tandem, the artist will create a newly commissioned figurative mural on the exterior of the Jones Center building.
-This represents the first solo museum exhibition in Texas of Roberts’s work.
+For her exhibition at The Contemporary Austin – Jones Center on Congress Avenue, Roberts presents a selection of new collages and paintings, as well as two new interactive sound, text, and video sculptures on the museum’s first floor.
+In tandem, the museum has commissioned the artist to create a new figurative mural on the exterior of the Jones Center building.
+Deborah Roberts: I’m represents the first solo museum exhibition in Texas of Roberts’s work.

 This exhibition is curated by Heather Pesanti, Chief Curator & Director of Curatorial Affairs, with text also by Pesanti.